0xrudi/Alix-MVP/README.md

 ## Acknowledgements

-- [Alchemy](https://www.alchemy.com/) for providing the NFT data API.
+- [Moralis](https://moralis.io/) for providing the Web3 API and development platform.
 - [Chakra UI](https://chakra-ui.com/) for the UI component library.
-- [Ethers.js](https://docs.ethers.io/) for Ethereum blockchain interaction.
 - [Anthropic](https://www.anthropic.com) and their AI assistant Claude for providing technical guidance and contributions throughout the development process.

 ## Contact